 Cost Containment.
 New Hampshire Medicaid deploys a robust array of financial and utilization management and quality improvement strategies to contain costs and improve member health.
-The 2010 annual report, New Hampshire Medicaid Provider Reimbursement Rate Benchmarks for Key Services, 1 found that in almost every case the State's Medicaid provider payment rates to be significantly lower than other states' Medicare and commercial insurance rates.
+Historically, comparison of New Hampshire Medicaid reimbursement rates to providers have found that in almost every case the State's Medicaid provider payment rates to be significantly lower than other states' Medicare and commercial insurance rates.
 The State's Medicaid provider payment rates also tend to be lower, with a couple of exceptions, than the rates of the other Medicaid programs in New England.